 The foxen people are closely related to the felinic, kitsune, and wolven race.
 Despite this, they are not considered one of the Eala races; many argue they should be, due to their wolven ancestors, but they are excluded due to their absence from the Eala’s origin tale.

 They are best known for their resistance to alcohol, unhealthy diets, and open communities.
 Several Sentients have described the foxen lifestyle as a “constant party,” though most foxens would disagree; arguing that they work hard and simply enjoy their relaxation hours more vigorously than others.

 The foxen people are the shortest of the Sentient races and have a very stocky build.
 They have fluffy tails and sensitive ears, but unlike the Eala races, they do not have extra body hair.

 Foxen people are naturally very short, the shortest of the Sentient races, with their record-holding natural height being only 5’5″ by Ka’harja Nigelle; who was believed to have had magical influences contribute to his unsual height.

-They are generally overweight because of their diets, often being compared to the wolven people they came from.
+They are generally heavy-set because of their diets, often being compared to the wolven people they came from.
 However, it is not uncommon to find thinner foxen people; travellers, doctors, and soldiers are often known to be thinner than average because of their lifestyles.